cartersocha/derek-vibe/SPEC.md

 - Server Actions for all mutations (create, update, delete)
 - Form submissions use Server Actions
 - No client-side state management library needed
+- Client-visible form inputs are sanitized server-side with `sanitize-html` before validation or persistence

 ### Data Fetching